Spectrum Imaging

 Live spectra

 Live spectral feedback during acquisition can be enabled or disabled with the Live button in the STEM-SI palette.
-You can manipulate the live spectra using the standard tools for line plot display visualization.
+You can manipulate the live spectra using standard line plot display visualization tools.

 Live spectra